On Rational Choice and the Representation of Decision Problems

-Choice theory is concerned with decision problems and choice functions.
-A decision problem is modeled as a subset $A$ of a set of alternatives $X$, i.e. $A \subseteq X$ and the choice function $c \colon \power{(X)} \to X$ as a function operating on the decision problem, using $\power{(X)}$ to denote the powerset of $X$.
+Classically, a decision problem is modeled as a subset $A$ of a set of alternatives $X$, i.e. $A \subseteq X$ and the choice function $c \colon \power{(X)} \to X$ as a function operating on the decision problem, using $\power{(X)}$ to denote the power-set\footnote{We will always assume that $A \subseteq X$ is non-empty. } of $X$ (see Chapter 2 in \cite{kreps2018notes} or Chapter 1 in \cite{Mas-Colell1995}).
 This characterizes the behavior of an agent.

-The representation of alternatives as a \emph{set} abstracts from the restrictions of the environment, and how the alternatives are actually presented to the decision-maker.
-However, in practice agents do not see the set of alternatives (at once).
+The modeling of a decision problem as a \emph{set} abstracts from how the problem is presented (see \cite{Rubinstein2019lecture} pp. 24 for a discussion).
+The \emph{choice function} models an agent's \emph{behavior} mapping budgets into choices.
+It thus abstracts from the actual process of choosing.
+And indeed the behavior of different decision-making models can be captured through choice functions.
+For instance, the behavior of the satisificing procedure can be modelled in this way (see Chapter 3 in \cite{Rubinstein2019lecture} for a discussion).

+In practice, however, agents do not see the set of alternatives (at once), but rather a representation of that set (cf. \cite{Rubinstein2006b,Salant2008} and the related research discussed in Section \ref{sec:literature}).
+Consequently, the process of choosing involves navigating this represented problem.
 For instance, some online retailers only offer a single alternative at a time.
-To access more options agents have to navigate to the next item.
-Or some online shops will first ask you specific questions one at a time, and depending on the answers given they will offer you a single alternative.
-Our first task is to model these ``access restrictions'', by formalizing how decision problems are represented.
+To access more options, agents have to navigate to the next item.
+Or some online shops will first ask specific questions one at a time, and depending on the answers they will offer a single alternative.
+In this section, we propose a model for these ``access restrictions'', by introducing the formal notion of a representation space.